openhab/openhab-addons/addons/binding/org.openhab.binding.toon/README.md

 ## Supported Things

-### Toon bridge
+### Toon Webaccount

-Before the binding can be used, a Toon bridge must be added.
+Before the binding can be used, a Toon Webaccount must be added.
 This needs to be done manually.
-Select `Toon bridge`, and enter your username and password.
+Select `Toon Webaccount`, and enter your username and password.
 Afterwards start discovery so your display and connected plugs are discovered.

 ### Toon display unit